-You must enclose your (and your spouse's, if married filing jointly) withholding statements, including W-2s, W-2Gs, 1099s, Form IN MSID-A and Schedule IN K-1s, with your tax return to verify Indiana state and county taxes claimed as being withheld.
-If you had more than one job, a W-2 form for each job must be attached to the tax return so you can get credit for all Indiana state and county tax withheld.
-Failure to enclose all necessary withholding statements will result in a reduced refund or increase in the amount you owe.
+You must enclose your withholding statements, including W-2s, W-2Gs, 1099s, Form IN MSID-A and Schedule IN K-1s, with your tax return to verify Indiana state and county taxes claimed as being withheld.
+Failure to enclose these withholding statements will result in a reduced refund or increase in the amount you owe.
 In addition to the withholding statements, you must also enclose Schedule IN-W.